Dharmaguptaka Vinaya

 Nissaggiya Pācittiya 1

-If a bhikkhunī has finished her robes, has relinquished the kaṭhina robe, and stores spare cloth for 10 days without making a pure offering vikappana*, she may keep it.
+If a bhikkhunī has finished her robes, has relinquished the kaṭhina robe, and keeps spare cloth for 10 days without making a pure offering vikappana*, she may use it.
 If she keeps it longer, it’s a nissaggiya pācittiya.

 Nissaggiya Pācittiya 2